Canon 10D vs Panasonic GX85

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 10D and Panasonic Lumix DMC-GX85 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GX85 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 10D does not offer wifi capability.
+In contrast, the 10D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 10D (unlike the GX85) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GX85 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 10D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 10D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 10D was succeeded by the Canon 20D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 10D and GX85 can be found, respectively, in the Canon 10D Manual (free pdf) or the online Panasonic GX85 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 10D and the Panasonic GX85?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.